Miño, A Coruña

 Miño is a municipality in the province of A Coruña, in the autonomous community of Galicia, Spain.
 It belongs to the comarca of Betanzos.
-It has a population of 6.946 (Galician 2024 Census) and an area of 35,9 km².
+It has a population of 6,946 (Galician 2024 Census) and an area of 35.9 km^{2}.

 Geography

-The municipality, with an area of 32.97 km², covers eight parishes: Bemantes, Callobre, Carantoña, Leiro, Castro, Miño, Perbes and Vilanova.
+The municipality, with an area of 32.97 km^{2}, covers eight parishes: Bemantes, Callobre, Carantoña, Leiro, Castro, Miño, Perbes and Vilanova.
 It borders Pontedeume to the north, Vilarmaior to the east, Paderne and Irixoa to the south, and Betanzos estuary to the west.
 It is located 25 km from the provincial capital, and 72 km from Santiago de Compostela.
 The municipality is crossed by the English Way of St. James.

 Hidrography

 The Lambre River flows through the municipality, which after crossing the Porco Bridge forms the Alameda Beach, the Xarío River, which crosses the parishes of Vilanova and Perbes and flows next to the Grande Beach, and the Baxoi River, which also flows into the Grande Beach and receives this name because of its passage over the Baxoi Bridge.
 There is a Gothic fountain and a picnic area on its banks for pilgrims heading to Compostela to rest.